assafelovic/gpt-researcher/multi_agents/README.md

 - *Researcher* (gpt-researcher) - A specialized autonomous agent that conducts in depth research on a given topic.
 - *Editor* - Responsible for planning the research outline and structure.
 - *Reviewer* - Validates the correctness of the research results given a set of criteria.
-- *Reviser* - Revises the research results based on the feedback from the reviewer.
+- *Revisor* - Revises the research results based on the feedback from the reviewer.
 - *Writer* - Responsible for compiling and writing the final report.
 - *Publisher* - Responsible for publishing the final report in various formats.